garylb2/async-js-example/docs/JSAsyncSyntax.md

 Over the course of the history of JavaScript, there have been three major methods of consuming the results of asynchronous code.
 _N.B.: Node.js and every other JS interpreter is single-threaded, and all asynchronous behavior is done with context switching of the single thread._

-## CallBacks
+## Callbacks
-The oldest, most venerable method of handling asynchronous behavior in Javascript is the usage of callbacks.
+The oldest, most venerable method of handling asynchronous behavior in JavaScript is the usage of callbacks.
 A callback function reference is passed as a parameter to another function that initiates the asynchronous operation and which invokes the callback function with expected result parameters (usually _(err, result)_).

 The vast majority of Node.js Library functions use the callback pattern for async, such as [fs.readFile](https://nodejs.org/api/fs.html#fs_fs_readfile_path_options_callback) or [agent.createConnection](https://nodejs.org/api/http.html#http_agent_createconnection_options_callback).